Amphy0620/AI-Generated-VN-Maker/README.md

 ## Image Generation

 The image generation is based on [Aedial's NovelAI API](https://github.com/Aedial/novelai-api).
-I was lazy with figuring out exactly which files from there are necessary here, so there's definitely a lot of unused bloat left over in this repo from that one.
+There's almost certainly some bloat in this repo left over from that one, I wasn't that careful in figuring out only which files I absolutely require.

 ## Contributing